Momentum Broadening in the Opacity Expansion: All-Path-Length Corrections and Improved Regge Kinematics: Details of results calculated

-We observe that $I_2$ takes the same form as the previous integral $I_1$.
-Therefore if we close the the contour in the lower half of the complex plane the poles from the propagator and potential that contribute are given by,
+$I_2$ takes the same form as the previous integral $I_1$.
+Therefore, if we close the the contour in the lower half of the complex plane the poles from the propagator and potential that contribute are given by,

-where $ \mu^2_1= \qperp^2_1 + \mu^2$.
+where $ \mu^2_1= q^2_{\perp,1} + \mu^2$.
 Applying the same approximations as before

 In the large separation distance approximation $\muperp \Delta z \gg 1$.
 Therefore $e^{-\muperp \Delta z} \approx0$ and one has

 The integral in \cref{eq:I2} is then given by